 Let’s face it.
 Almost all of your visitors will come to your online store and leave without buying anything.
 If you can capture their email, you can start ramping up your digital marketing and turn them into paying customers.

 Still not convinced?

-If you want to increase customer acquisition and marketing ROI.
-You need to grow your email list.
+If you want to increase customer acquisition and marketing ROI, you need to grow your email list from scratch.
 But how?

 We’ve reached out to some of the most prolific online entrepreneurs and email marketing experts to get the best tips for growing your eCommerce email list.

 Who do you want on your list?
 Seems like a simple question, but you can really mess this up.
 With a high‑end luxury product (high involvement purchase), you might turn off your ideal buyer with discounts.
 You’d be better off trying to lure them in with a buyer’s guide.

 On the other hand, if you are selling a consumable product (low involvement purchase), discounts might be the best way to grow your list.

 Once you have your persona’s defined, you can better tailor your messages.
 Better messaging will result in an email list that turns into dollars.